donnapep/book-review-block/readme.txt

 Book Review Block enables you to add details such as title, author, cover photo, a star rating and more to each of your book reviews.

-saves you time when writing your reviews.
-No more copying and pasting or manually entering the details of a book.
-Instead, you provide the ISBN, and Book Review will automatically populate information like title, author, and even the cover photo for you.

 == Installation ==

 1. Install and activate [Gutenberg](https://wordpress.org/plugins/gutenberg/).